linuxhistoryblg/adminscripts/README.md

 # vmip
 Bash script that returns the IP address of a KVM/qemu Virtual Machine when ran from the physical host.
 Usage: Use 'virsh list' to get list of running VMs and then run: vmip \[VM NAME]

+# ksmyiso
+Bash script with a dialog/ncurses interface which automates remastering a RHEL/CentOS installation ISO to include a kickstart file.